A. Anticipated Future Trends

 So far, our holdings of electronic books for French studies are limited to our subscription to Digitalia Francaise and those that come in our English language e book packages or are requested by faculty for class assignments.
 The new French studies selector will want to work with the users to determine whether, and what, French language e books should be collected.
 It is possible to buy them through GOBI (Cairn lists) or AMALIVRE.

 We have a small books approval plan with AMALIVRE in Paris for three star (***) literary works.
 We have an AMALIVRE approval slip plan for the other subject areas.
 We receive shelf-ready approval books and use approval slips from GOBI.
 Faculty and graduate students recommend selections.
 All reasonable requests are to be honored; the French studies librarian decides what is reasonable!
 Firm orders are also done, for books beyond the approval plans, especially for, but not limited to, French Canada in French.
 This should continue as it is a way MSUL contributes to regional collecting.

 On campus branch or format collections, if any.

 Art Library collects visual art, art history, architecture, architectural history, and design material

 Music Library collects music, music history, music recordings, and musical scores.

 Murray and Hong Special Collections collects works published prior to 1866 and popular culture material.
-The French studies librarian assists with some selections related to history and literature
+The French studies librarian may assist with some selections related to history and literature

-Reference collects reference materials, including electronic resources.
-The French studies selector recommends titles.
+Reference collects reference materials, including electronic resources, but mostly the French studies selector chooses reference materials for Main and electronic reference titles.